What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

 \subsection{Object Trajectory Proposal}

+As all the subsequent processes heavily rely on the object trajectory proposals, it is essential to assure them to be high-quality.
 The purpose of this step is to find trajectories $\mathcal{O}$ for all $n$ objects present in the video $\mathcal{V}$ with $f$ frames.
-We adopt the off-the-shelf object detector~\cite{ren2015faster} and tracker~\cite{wojke2017simple} to obtain the object trajectory proposals.
-As all the subsequent processes heavily rely on the object trajectory proposals, it is essential to assure high-quality object trajectories.
-Thus, we pre-trained object detector.
-Since the object trajectories have variations in scale, aspect ratio, position, and temporal span, we use Region-of-Interest (RoI) Align~\cite{he2017mask} to generate fixed 1D representations, easing the subsequent relation computations.
+We adopt the Faster R-CNN~\cite{ren2015faster} object detector equipped with ResNet-101 backbone~\cite{he2016deep} to detect what the objects are (classification) and where they are located (localization) at every frame.
+The Non-Maximum Suppression (NMS) algorithm~\cite{han2016seq} is performed with Intersection over Union (IoU) threshold of 0.5 to reduce redundant bounding boxes.
+The object bounding boxes have variations in scale, aspect ratio, and position, hence we use Region-of-Interest (RoI) Align operation~\cite{he2017mask} to generate fixed-length feature representations from variable-size bounding box proposals, easing the subsequent relation computations.
+From object detection, we can obtain object bounding boxes $B_1, \cdots, B_n$, which are defined by two points on the lower left and upper right (${x}_{min}$, ${y}_{min}$, ${x}_{max}$, ${y}_{max}$), and classification probability distributions $C_1, \cdots, C_n$, which are predicted from RoI appearance features $A_1, \cdots, A_n$ for each frame.

+To ease the optimization of TSPN, we pre-train the object detector and then jointly train the whole TSPN model (including the object detector).
+Let the number of objects in a video as $n$ and the possible number of relations as $m$.
+Considering all pair-wise relations of $n$ objects, direct optimization of object detector and relation detector costs $O(n^2 \times m)$, which is prohibitively expensive; however, the sequential optimization of object and relation detectors lowers the costs to $O(n+m)$.

+We also utilize a DeepSORT tracker~\cite{wojke2017simple} to link frame-level bounding boxes with the same identity into the video-level object trajectory proposals $\mathcal{O}_{1}, \cdots , \mathcal{O}_{n}$.
+The DeepSORT tracker integrates visual features as matching descriptors to improve tracking performance.
+We use RoI appearance features obtained from the object detection phase as visual features for DeepSORT.